 - Use the student list to see if an student has already been assigned to a submission and to which version they have a submission in the exam version set.

 For multi-version Exam and Homework assignments, you will grade each assignment version individually using the same methods you would for a single-version assignment.
 If you want to, while you grade Exams or Homework, you can use the Import Rubric option in the grading interface to pull in the rubric from any question on any assignment in your course.
 See the Grading submissions article for more steps, tips, and tricks.

 Publishing grades in multi-version assignments

-- The statistics shown on the Review Grades page are combined across your versions.
+- The statistics generated on the Review Grades page are combined across all versions.

-- In the table, there is an additional column titled “Version” to help with figuring out which student submitted to which version.
+- In the table, there is an added Version column that identifies which version the student submitted to.

-- The Download Grades button gives you a unified spreadsheet of grades across versions.
+- The Download All Grades button gives you a unified spreadsheet of grades across versions.

-- The Publish Grades button will publish grades for all assignments within the container.
+- The Publish All Grades button will publish grades for all assignments within the exam version set.

-- You can also email all students using the Compose Email to Students button.
+- You can also email all students across all versions using the Compose Email to Students button.

 - You can manage Regrade Requests for all versions at once by going to the Exam Version Set and selecting the Regrade Requests link in the left sidebar.

 - For schools with an LMS integration enabled, you can link and publish grades for an exam version set in two ways:

 - To link and publish all grades across all versions in the exam version set to your LMS, you can link the Exam Version Set to a single assignment or gradebook column within your LMS and this will publish grades across all versions to a single place in your LMS.

 - To link and publish grades for each individual version to your LMS, you can link each individual assignment version in Gradescope to an assignment in the LMS.

 - Once grades for an Exam Version Set are published, students can review their work normally and won’t have any indication that the exam had multiple versions nor which version they submitted to.
 For the assignment name, students will only see the Exam Version Set name and not any versioned names.